This is why alcohol really affects you differently on an airplane

 General perception of alcohol consumption in the air

 Many travelers find consuming alcohol during a flight as a way to alleviate nervousness or fear of flying.
 The unusual environment and the often present feeling of adventure or Vacation also contribute to the allure of alcohol on board.
-More importantly, many people do not fully understand the effects and tend to underestimate the health implications.
+More importantly, many People do not fully understand the effects and tend to underestimate the health implications.

 There are also cultural differences that influence the perception of alcohol consumption during the flight.
 While in some countries, a glass of wine or beer while flying is considered completely normal, in other regions, any alcohol consumption on board is considered taboo.
 Long-haul and Vacation flights are often associated with a higher tolerance for alcohol, which can lead passengers to exploit this situation.
 Often, this is also a factor due to social pressure when fellow travelers are also drinking.